Computer memory: History

 In the early 1940s, memory technology often permitted a capacity of a few bytes.
 The first electronic programmable digital computer, the ENIAC, using thousands of vacuum tubes, could perform simple calculations involving 20 numbers of ten decimal digits stored in the vacuum tubes.

 The next significant advance in computer memory came with acoustic delay-line memory, developed by J. Presper Eckert in the early 1940s.
 Through the construction of a glass tube filled with mercury and plugged at each end with a quartz crystal, delay lines could store bits of information in the form of sound waves propagating through the mercury, with the quartz crystals acting as transducers to read and write bits.
 Delay-line memory was limited to a capacity of up to a few thousand bits.

 Two alternatives to the delay line, the Williams tube and Selectron tube, originated in 1946, both using electron beams in glass tubes as means of storage.
-Using cathode ray tubes, Fred Williams invented the Williams tube, which was the first random-access computer memory.
-The Williams tube was able to store more information than the Selectron tube (the Selectron was limited to 256 bits, while the Williams tube could store thousands) and less expensive.
+Using cathode-ray tubes, Fred Williams invented the Williams tube, which was the first random-access computer memory.
+The Williams tube was able to store more information than the Selectron tube (the Selectron was limited to 256 bits, while the Williams tube could store thousands) and was less expensive.
 The Williams tube was nevertheless frustratingly sensitive to environmental disturbances.

 Efforts began in the late 1940s to find non-volatile memory.
-Magnetic-core memory allowed for recall of memory after power loss.
-It was developed by Frederick W. Viehe and An Wang in the late 1940s, and improved by Jay Forrester and Jan A. Rajchman in the early 1950s, before being commercialised with the Whirlwind computer in 1953.
+Magnetic-core memory allowed for memory recall after power loss.
+It was developed by Frederick W. Viehe and An Wang in the late 1940s, and improved by Jay Forrester and Jan A. Rajchman in the early 1950s, before being commercialized with the Whirlwind I computer in 1953.
 Magnetic-core memory was the dominant form of memory until the development of MOS semiconductor memory in the 1960s.

 The first semiconductor memory was implemented as a flip-flop circuit in the early 1960s using bipolar transistors.
 Semiconductor memory made from discrete devices was first shipped by Texas Instruments to the United States Air Force in 1961.
-The same year, the concept of solid-state memory on an integrated circuit (IC) chip was proposed by applications engineer Bob Norman at Fairchild Semiconductor.
+In the same year, the concept of solid-state memory on an integrated circuit (IC) chip was proposed by applications engineer Bob Norman at Fairchild Semiconductor.
 The first bipolar semiconductor memory IC chip was the SP95 introduced by IBM in 1965.
-While semiconductor memory offered improved performance over magnetic-core memory, it remain larger and more expensive and did not displace magnetic-core memory until the late 1960s.
+While semiconductor memory offered improved performance over magnetic-core memory, it remained larger and more expensive and did not displace magnetic-core memory until the late 1960s.